 The eligibility criteria are more focused on the merits of the project instead of the nature of the business, so all Canadian controlled private corporations or CCPCs from any industry can apply.

-As long as the company is engaged in a research and development R&D project designed to solve an existing scientific and technological uncertainty, it can qualify under the SR&ED program.
+As long as the company is engaged in a research and development R&D project designed to solve an existing scientific and technological uncertainty, it can qualify under the SR&ED tax credits.

 Also, the project must involve a systematic investigation with a high potential for technological advancements.